S0UPernova/sample_app/README.md

 [LICENSE.md](LICENSE.md) for details.

 ## Getting started
-To get started with the app, clone the repo and then install the needed gems:
+To get started with the app, clone the repo and then install the needed gems.
 ___
  If you are using bundler 3 or newer
 ```